 In reference to the AGM the website contains relevant information for shareholders.
-This includes the agenda, informative documents, the participants list and the minutes for the last AGMs.
+This includes the agenda, informative documents (explanations on the agenda items, participation procedure to the AGM etc.), the participants list and the minutes for the last AGMs.

 As a means of communication the use of the website is also subject to and incorporated in the company's disclosure policy.